 Long Caye at Glover’s Reef

 We first moved from Placencia, Belize out to Glover’s Reef Atoll in 1992.
 Our kayak adventure out of Placencia was run like a river trip, kayaking from island to island, camping out, and cooking over an open fire.
 We wanted a little more permanence on the island, but our goal was to create a facility that feels non-developed.
 Obviously when you build a building, that is development.
-But we created a resort that is exactly where WE would want to go on vacation … five star camping!
+But we created a resort that is exactly where we would want to go on vacation, environmentally-conscious glamping on a private island.

 There is no air conditioning, maid service, wifi or cell phone service, and no flush toilets (since we only offer eco tours in Belize, we make sure we flush nothing into the sea.)
 But there is a fridge permanently loaded with Fantas and Belikin beer, and your cabana sits just feet from the Caribbean Sea.
 It’s the best in adventure travel — right down to the fabulous Belizean guides who teach you to surf all day and then sit down with you for dinner.